Microchip-MPLAB-Harmony/csp_apps_pic32mm/apps/cmp/cmp_configurable_reference/readme.md

 - To run the demo, the following additional hardware are required:
   - [USB UART click board](https://www.mikroe.com/usb-uart-click)

-- Connect mini USB cable to the 'USB1' on the board to the computer
+- Connect micro USB cable to the 'USB1' on the board to the computer
 - Install an [USB UART click board](https://www.mikroe.com/usb-uart-click) on to the mikroBUS socket J4
 - Connect mini USB cable to the [USB UART click board](https://www.mikroe.com/usb-uart-click) and PC
 - RB0 (C2INB) on J12 is the negative input, connect it to a voltage below the reference voltage (~1.6V from CVR peripheral) to trigger interrupt